carbon-language/carbon-lang/docs/design/generics/details.md

 **Comparison with other languages:** This is intended to be analogous to, in C++, adding `ClassName::` in front of a member name to disambiguate, such as [names defined in both a parent and child class](https://stackoverflow.com/questions/357307/how-to-call-a-parent-class-function-from-derived-class-function).

+### Access

+An `impl` must be visible to all code that can see both the type and the interface being implemented:

+-   If either the type or interface is private to a single file, then since the only way to define the `impl` is to use that private name, the `impl` must be defined private to that file as well.
+-   Otherwise, if the type or interface is private but declared in an API file, then the `impl` must be declared in the same file so the existence of that `impl` is visible to all files in that library.
+-   Otherwise, the `impl` must be defined in the public API file of the library, so it is visible in all places that might use it.

+No access control modifiers are allowed on `impl` declarations, an `impl` is always visible to the intersection of the visibility of all names used in the declaration of the `impl`.

 ## Generics